amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 ## 5 1007  79076
 ```

-We leverage another package [zipcode](http://cran.r-project.org/web/packages/zipcode/index.html) to not only clean our zip codes by removing any '+4' data and padding with zeros when needed, but more importantly, give us the central latitude and longitude coordinate for our zip codes (this requires downloading the zipcode data file):
+We leverage another package called [zipcode](http://cran.r-project.org/web/packages/zipcode/index.html) to not only clean our zip codes by removing any '+4' data and padding with zeros where needed, but more importantly, to give us the central latitude and longitude coordinate for our zip codes (this requires downloading the zipcode data file):

 ```r
 data(zipcode)
 census$Zip <- clean.zipcodes(census$Zip)
 ```

-We merge our census data with the zipcode data on zip codes:
+We merge our census data with the zipcode data frame on zip codes:

 ```r
 census <- merge(census, zipcode, by.x='Zip', by.y='zip')
 ```

-Finally, we get to heart of our mapping goal.
-We retrieve a map of the United States using **ggmap**.
-We opt for zoom level 4 (which works well to cover the US), and request a colored, terrain-type map (versus a black and white one):
+Finally, we reach the heart of our mapping goal, we download a map of the United States using **ggmap**.
+We opt for zoom level 4 (which works well to cover the US), and request a colored, terrain-type map (versus satellite or black and white, etc.):

 ```r